giabaio/BCEA/README_dev.md

 Main features of `BCEA` include:

+* Summary statistics and tables
 * Cost-effectiveness analysis plots, such as CE planes and CEAC
-* Summary statistics and tables
 * EVPPI calculations and plots

+This is the **development** version of BCEA (currently 2.4).
+It contains a major refactoring of the code to streamline the functions.

 ## Installation
 The development version can be installed using this GitHub repository.
 On Windows machines, you need to install a few dependencies, including [Rtools](https://cran.r-project.org/bin/windows/Rtools/) first, e.g. by running